Phaips/rln2mod/README.md

 # rln2mod.py

-A simple script to convert Relion STAR particle coordinates into IMOD `.mod` point models.
+A simple script to convert RELION5 `particle.star` coordinates into IMOD `.mod` point models.
 It will run IMOD's `point2model` on all generated .txt files containing the particle coordinates (top left origin).
 All `.star` files will be read from the folder from which the script is run.

 ## Requirements